Lakeside camping in California

 39 sites · RVs, Tents140 acres · Placerville, CA

-OPEN April 1st - ALL RV VEHICLES AND VEHICLES WITH TRAILERS MUST TAKE ROCK CREEK RD.
+ALL RV VEHICLES AND VEHICLES WITH TRAILERS MUST TAKE ROCK CREEK RD.
 (Even if your GPS says to use Mosquito Road).
+Mosquito Road CLOSED May 27 - August 3.
 These vehicles will not fit and can not cross over the single-lane suspension Mosquito Bridge.
 These vehicles and trailers will be forced to turn around or back up to take Rock Creek Road.
-Use caution - twisty narrow country road if it's your first time you might want to check out the route beforehand.
+Smoke on the Water diner is open weekends 530-622-1060.
+Hours are limited.
+Use caution - twisty, narrow country road If it's your first time, you might want to check out the route beforehand.
 From Sacramento on Hwy 50: At the second stop light, Spring St./Hwy 49, turn left, heading north about 1 block to the stop sign.
 Turn left, staying on Hwy 49, approximately 1 mile.
 Turn right on Hwy 193.
 Travel approximately 3.1 miles to Rock Creek Road.
 Turn onto Rock Creek Road and travel 8.9 miles to Finnon Lake/Diner on the Left.
 The campground is behind the Diner.
 The DINER "Smoke on the Water" is open only Saturday- Sunday.
 Traveling West on 50 from Tahoe: make a right on HWY 49 traveling north.
 Follow the above instructions.
 Welcome to Finnon Lake Recreation Area!
 Our lovely lake to discover.
 The night skies above Finnon Lake will reveal stars unseen in most parts of California.
 Enjoy searching for bullfrogs, and watch the flock of Canadian Geese fly in right at sunset as the horizon blends into the watercolor sky.
 This private lake supports the fire protection efforts of the Mosquito Fire Protection District and the firefighters of this community.
-The lake is managed by volunteers of the community for the benefit of the residents and the Fire Station.
+Community volunteers manage the lake for the residents and the Fire Station.
 The primary funding source for the Finnon Lake Restoration is the Sierra Nevada Conservancy, which was signed into law in 2004 with a mission to support “efforts that improve the environmental, economic and social well-being of the Sierra Nevada Region, its communities and the residents of California,” according to its Website.
-Finnon Lake is also home to a popular 18-hole disc golf course and Mosquito’s only restaurant, "Smoke on the Water" Diner.
-Open on weekends only.
-Enjoy swimming, boating, fishing, paddling, hiking, or biking during your stay.
+Finnon Lake is also home to a popular 18-hole disc golf course and Mosquito’s only restaurant, Smoke on the Water Diner, which is open on weekends only 530-622-1060.
+During your stay, you can enjoy swimming, boating, fishing, paddling, hiking, or biking.
 Sites are from post to post.
 Our property is located in Placerville, California.

 Pets